Fish en Papillote Recipe

 • Lemon Juice

-• Couple of cloves of crushed garlic
+• A couple of cloves of crushed garlic

 • Salt & Pepper